madetech/data-101/modules/supplementary/Databases.md

 ## BASE: Basically Available, Soft state, Eventual consistency

-- 	Basically available means the DataBase is available all the time as per the CAP theorem
+- 	Basically Available means the database is available all the time as per the CAP theorem

 - 	Soft state means even without an input the system state may change